 Whether we make our own or stop to pick up a wrap or a panini, we Americans sure like our sandwiches.
 And, not surprisingly, there’s research to back that up.
 According to data from the National Health and Nutrition Examination Survey (NHANES) 2009–2012:

-• On any given day, 47% of American adults ate a sandwich.
+• On any given day, 47 percent of American adults ate a sandwich.

 • More men than women ate sandwiches.

-• Nearly one-half (48%) of sandwiches were eaten at lunch and about one third (31%) were eaten at dinner.
+• Nearly one-half (48 percent) of sandwiches were eaten at lunch and about one third (31 percent) were eaten at dinner.

-• Almost 80% of sandwiches eaten contained meat, poultry, or fish, and the most popular types of sandwiches were cold cuts, followed by burgers, and then poultry.
+• Almost 80 percent of sandwiches eaten contained meat, poultry, or fish, and the most popular types of sandwiches were cold cuts, followed by burgers, and then poultry.

 Today’s sandwiches are a far cry from what you may have eaten as a kid.
 When I was in elementary school, my favorite sandwiches to bring were either peanut butter and jelly or peanut butter and marshmallow fluff.
 Occasionally I had tuna fish.
 Always on Arnold or Pepperidge Farm white bread.
 You might pride yourself on eating your sandwiches on whole-grain bread (thumbs up) or slathering on mustard instead of mayo, but chances are, your sandwiches are bigger, not necessarily better.
 And bigger means more calories, more carbs, and more sodium.
 Take a look at the calorie count of some fast-food and chain restaurant sandwiches that seem, well, seemingly healthful:

-• Panera Bread’s Roasted Turkey & Caramelized Kale Panini:
+• Panera Bread’s Roasted Turkey & Avocado BLT:

 • Subway’s Italian BMT: